EmbarkStudios/discord-sdk/sdk/README.md

 ### ⚠️ Deprecation

 This hasn't been officially announced by Discord yet, but the [Voice](#voice), [Lobbies](#lobbies), and [Networking](#networking) functionality will be deprecated and removed sometime in the future.
-Since only the lobbies functionality has been implemented thusfar, we will mark that functionality as [`deprecated`](https://doc.rust-lang.org/reference/attributes/diagnostics.html#the-deprecated-attribute) once it is official.
+Since only the lobbies functionality has been implemented thus far, we will mark that functionality as [`deprecated`](https://doc.rust-lang.org/reference/attributes/diagnostics.html#the-deprecated-attribute) once it is official.

 ## Testing